akzseingar/agnieszka.si/content/portfolio/vucko.md

 <!--more-->

 I've designed a logo for international bus transport service.
 Core values of the company are trust, confidence, empathy, positive stance and beeing always prepared.
 The company wanted a wolf as their mascot.
 Usually a wolf is represented as a negative character.
 I've had an interesting challenge to draw a smilling wolf!
+The company doesn't have a web page yet.

 ![Vucko](/img/portfolio/vucko/vucko-logo-02.jpg)